NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 ## Aelfaran Calendar

-The majority of citizens of [Dunfoyn](../place/planet/ordon/dunfoyn.md) use the calendar originally created by the Elves and Gnomes native to [Aelfar](../place/planet/plaer/aelfar.md) shortly after their arrival at [Dunfoyn](../place/planet/ordon/dunfoyn.md).
+The majority of citizens of [Dunfoyn](../place/planet/ordon/dunfoyn.md) use the calendar originally created by the Elves and Gnomes native to [Aelfar](../place/planet/glyph/aelfar.md) shortly after their arrival at [Dunfoyn](../place/planet/ordon/dunfoyn.md).
 It is notably extremely accurate in terms of leap dates.
 Reportedly, humans found that the Aelfaran calendar closely matched the calendars that they used on [Earth](../place/planet/sol/earth.md).
 Rather than determining the date by the month like with the Gregorian Calendar (which was used by humans back on Earth, where they came from), the date is usually written <Day\> <Week\> <Season\> <Year\> <Epoch\>. e.g., the 231st day of the year 640 ELS (Epoch of the Last Stand) would be written Turns Day of the 6th Week of Summer, 640 ELS.

 ### Epochs

 - Epoch Before Epochs, which counts years in reverse order since not even the members of the [Pantheon of the Originators](../creature/unique/deity/originator/index.md) know for certain when the planes other than the [Material Plane](../place/plane/prime/material.md) came to be.
 - Epoch of Creation, which begins with the creation of the Material Plane.
 - Epoch of Myth, which begins with the ascension of the first [Deitiy](../creature/unique/deity/index.md) of the [Pantheon of the Ancients](../creature/unique/deity/ancient/index.md), [Arcundus](../creature/unique/deity/ancient/arcundus.md).
 - Epoch of Civilization, which begins with the ascension of the first [Deity](../creature/unique/deity/index.md) of the [Pantheon of the Ascended](../creature/unique/deity/ascended/index.md).
-- Epoch of the Void, which begins when the [Aberrations](../creature/species/aberration/index.md) overrode their first [Planet](../place/planet/index.md) on the [Material Plane](../place/plane/prime/material.md)
+- [Epoch of the Void](history/void/index.md), which begins when the [Aberrations](../creature/species/aberration/index.md) overrode their first [Planet](../place/planet/index.md) on the [Material Plane](../place/plane/prime/material.md).
-- Epoch of Worlds United, which begins when all remaining life in the [Material Plane](../place/plane/prime/material.md) escaped the [Aberrations](../creature/species/aberration/index.md) through the [[5 Errant Gates]].
+- Epoch of Worlds United, which begins when all remaining life in the [Material Plane](../place/plane/prime/material.md) escaped the [Aberrations](../creature/species/aberration/index.md) through the [Five Errant Gates](../object/magic-items/5-errant-gates).
-- Epoch of Clashing Planes,
+- Epoch of Clashing Planes, which begins with the instantiation of the [[War of Clashing Planes]] between the [Deities](../creature/unique/deity/index.md) over whether or not to destroy the [Material Plane](../place/plane/prime/material.md) and start again.
-- Epoch of Accord
+- Epoch of Accord, which begins with the end of the [[War of Clashing Planes]].
-- Epoch of the Last Stand
+- [Epoch of the Last Stand](history/last-stand/index.md), which begins with the [Ifvra Party Encounter](history/last-stand/ifvra-party-encounter.md), the first sighting of [Aberrations](../creature/species/aberration/index.md) on [Dunfoyn](../place/planet/ordon/dunfoyn.md) since the Epoch of Worlds United.
-- Epoch of Prophecy
+- Epoch of Prophecy, which is destined to begin when the [Five Errant Gates](../object/magic-items/5-errant-gates.md) open again.
+Whether the eponymous [Prophecy of Shattered Reality](../concept/prophecy/shattered-reality) is a prophecy of doom or triumph is yet to be determined.

 ### Years